 There are a wide range of creative degrees available, in subjects as diverse as animation, graphic design, illustration, fashion and textiles, furniture, jewellery and many more!
 Most students wishing to pursue a degree in Art and Design will initially choose a place on a one year Art Foundation course.
 Successful Alton College A level art students have the opportunity to stay on to complete an art foundation course here.

-The most important qualification for success is enthusiasm for, and interest in, the subject.
 We will normally expect you to have achieved a grade C in GCSE Art, although in exceptional circumstances we do consider students without an Art qualification.

 Essential: £30 for sketchbooks and materials.